run-ai/genv/_sources/usage/installation.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^
 Setting Up Your Shell
 ^^^^^^^^^^^^^^^^^^^^^
-In order to use genv you need to set up your shell environment with the following commands:
+In order to use Genv you need to set up your shell environment with the following commands:

 .. code-block:: shell